Skip to main content

 Over and done go the dead things, the dead things that nobody knows, in bed all over and over and over again...

-The swath of angry paper I've rolled myself into is disintegrating.
-Moving through the crowd has made it damp.
-Now I'm frustrated, being left by the front door this whole time.
-I start making my way to the kitchen, stopping to pick up a warm beer or sticky glass of something sweet or sweaty tasting as I pass hopelessly young kids and greasy mathematicians.
+The swath of angry paper I've rolled myself into is starting to disintegrate.
+Already fragile, moving through the crowd has made it damp and now unbearable.
+So I'm frustrated, being left by the door this whole time.
+I'm only now making my way towards the kitchen.
+I stop and pick up a warm beer that's been sitting on a windowsill, it tastes like a mouthful of hopelessly young kids or greasy mathematicians that don't care.
+Now I don't care either.

-Looking around some more and I spot Dallas.
-Mint is nearby, he's already asleep on a broken couch.
-It's clear someone pissed on him.
-These parties are so violent.
-The last one I was at, it ended with the entire house burning down.
+I look around some more and spot Dallas.
+Mint is also nearby, he's asleep on a broken couch.
+It's too clear that someone has pissed on him already.
+These parties are so vain.
+The last one I was ended when the house burned down.
 "No one knows anything," I think to myself.

 Now I'm here, close to done with quietude today.
 The myth of me has too much anthill, its calamitous with falling away swarm and busted up thorax.
 A cigarette would taste excellent instead.
 It'd be like the ocean, slipping itself around a preacher's ears.
 Clasping whitely their mad book of indignation, full of its spooky shit queefing mysteries of faith and other elucidations.
 A cigarette sounds bold.